Car Insurance FAQs

 What does comprehensive car insurance cover?

-Comprehensive car insurance can provide cover for a range of scenarios, and is regarded as the most extensive level of protection.
+Comprehensive car insurance can provide cover for a range of scenarios and is the most extensive level of protection.
 It covers damages to both your car and others if you’re involved in an accident, regardless of who’s at fault.
-It also will typically provide the same protection as Third Party Property and Third Party Property, Fire & Damage (i.e. your car can be covered if it’s stolen or damaged in a fire).
+It will also insure your car against things like theft, storm and hail damage, vandalism and other things that befall your vehicle.

-While comprehensive insurance provides a wide level of protection, it doesn’t cover your liability if you’re at fault in an accident where another person is injured or killed.
-Only Compulsory Third Party (CTP or Green Slip) insurance covers these scenarios, and is a mandatory level of protection every registered vehicle in Australia must have.
+While comprehensive insurance provides a wide level of protection for vehicles and property, it doesn’t cover your liability an accident occurs with your vehicle where another person is injured or killed.
+Only Compulsory Third Party (CTP; also known as Green Slip) insurance covers these scenarios and is a mandatory level of protection every registered vehicle in Australia must have.

 To learn more about comprehensive car insurance, read more about the different types of car insurance available in Australia.